 As soon as the control has generated at least one reference image, images will be evaluated and errors displayed.
-If no errors are detected, the following message is displayed: Too few reference images: Select the next action by soft key!.
+If no errors are detected, the following message is displayed: Too few reference images: Select the next action by soft key!
 This message disappears once the number of reference images defined in parameter Q617 has been reached.

-The control will generate a mean image, taking into account all reference images.
-During evaluation, new images are compared with the mean image, taking the variance into account.
-Only once all reference images are available, does the cycle no longer stop due to missing reference images.
+The control will generate a mean-value image, taking into account all reference images.
+During evaluation, new images are compared with the mean-value image, taking the variance into account.
+Once the specified number of reference images has been reached, the cycle will continue without interruption.